mptedesco/ChessDB-UCI/README.md

 Why this exists
 ---------------
-For correspondence/ICCF preparation, ChessDB is often the most authoritative single source: it represents a curated, distributed analysis tree maintained across many contributors.
-But the workflow of "paste FEN into a browser, copy moves out, paste into your GUI" loses the integration with PGN trees, opening books, multi-engine comparison panes, and analysis logging that any UCI GUI provides for free.

-This engine bridges that gap.
+For correspondence/ICCF preparation, ChessDB is often the most authoritative single source.
 Point any UCI-compliant GUI (e.g., ChessBase, HIARCS, SCID) at this script and
 ChessDB shows up as just another engine slot.
 It will optionally send requests to ChessDB to add positions to the analysis queue if they are not already evaluated